Is Chocolate Poisonous for Dogs?

 As useful as these calculation tools are, if your dog has gotten into chocolate it’s always a good idea to check in with your vet or poison control.

-Animal Poison Control (888-426-4435) charges for calls because that’s how the service is funded.
-Human poison control (800-222-1222) can help you with calculations but probably won’t be able to give treatment advice.
+Animal Poison Control (888-426-4435) charges for calls because that’s how the service is funded, but they can tell you exactly what to do to keep your dog safe.
+Human poison control (800-222-1222), a free service, can help you with calculations but probably won’t be able to give treatment advice.

 Hershey product caffeine & theobromine content